Southern Coastal Group & SCOPAC

 including the Isle of Wight

-The Southern Coastal Group (SCG) & SCOPAC is the Regional Coastal Group for central southern England.
+The Southern Coastal Group and SCOPAC is the Regional Coastal Group for central southern England.

-Our primary objective is to be a source of expertise, advice and influence to the Regional Flood and Coastal Committees and other stakeholders on matters relating to the 648 km coastline between Portland Bill in Dorset and Selsey Bill in West Sussex, including the Isle of Wight.
+As a technical group principally comprising coastal managers, planners and others with a knowledge of shoreline management, our primary objective is to be a source of expertise, advice and influence to the Regional Flood and Coastal Committees and other stakeholders on matters relating to the 648 km coastline between Portland Bill in Dorset and Selsey Bill in West Sussex, including the whole of the coastline of the Isle of Wight.

 Latest News